Y Combinator: History

 Geoff Ralston succeeded Altman as Y Combinator's president in 2019.

 Adapting to the COVID-19 pandemic, Y Combinator conducted its summer 2020 batch remotely.
 In January 2022, a revised standard deal of $500,000 was introduced, comprising $125,000 for a 7% equity stake and an additional $375,000 via an uncapped safe mechanism incorporating a Most Favored Nation (MFN) clause.
 The summer of 2022 saw a deliberate reduction in the startup intake by 40%, from 414 companies to 250.

+Reflecting on Y Combinator's expansion in 2026, former president Geoff Ralston said that concerns among partners about their ability to give each startup sufficient attention had contributed to a subsequent reduction in intake.

 In January 2023, Garry Tan assumed the positions of president and CEO, succeeding Geoff Ralston.
 Tan's leadership marked the discontinuation of the YC Continuity growth fund.

 YC moved its headquarters from Mountain View to San Francisco in the spring of 2023.
 It had been considering such a move since 2019.

-In March 2024, Seibel stepped down as managing director.
+In March 2024, Seibel stepped down as managing director, being succeeded by Jared Friedman.

+On March 30th, 2026, Y Combinator announced its fastest unicorn company to date with Starcloud raising a $170M Series A at a $1.1bn valuation led by Benchmark and EQT Ventures 17 months after demo day.

 Programs

 Y Combinator interviews and selects four batches of companies per year.
 The companies receive a total of $500,000 in seed money as well as advice and connections.
 The $500,000 in funding is made up of $125,000 on a post-money SAFE in return for 7% equity and $375,000 on an uncapped SAFE with a "most favored nation" ("MFN") provision (i.e.: "we get the same best terms you give anyone else in the next round").
 Non-profits receive a $100,000 donation.
 The program includes "office hours", where startup founders meet individually and participate in group meetings.
 Founders also participate in weekly meetups where guests from the Silicon Valley ecosystem (successful entrepreneurs, venture capitalists, etc.) speak to the founders.

 Y Combinator's program is designed to teach founders how to market their product, refine their teams and business models, achieve product/market fit, and scale the startup into a high growth business, etc. The program ends with "Demo Day", where startups present their business and technology prototypes to potential investors.

 Y Combinator operates additional programs and a fund designed to support and invest in startups that have already graduated from the main accelerator program.
 The Series A Program, YC Post-A Program, and YC Growth Program are operated by the same team and focus on helping fast-growing YC startups, and startups raising their Series B funding of $20 million to $100 million.

 Y Combinator has introduced additional programs since 2015, including: